ANSHUL6023/TicTacToe_Android/README.md

 # 🎮Features

-~🧍‍♂Single Player mode with basic AI
+~🧍‍♂Single Player mode with AI

 ~🧑‍🤝‍🧑Two Player mode on the same device